truenas/middleware/docs/userguide/freenas_tasks.rst

 * *192.168.2.6* has an existing volume named :file:`/mnt/remote`.
 It will be the rsync server, meaning that it will receive the contents of
   :file:`/mnt/local/images`.
 An rsync module needs to be defined on this system and the rsyncd service needs to be started.
 It will be referred to as *PULL.*

-On *PUSH*, an rsync task is defined in :menuselection:`System --> Rsync Tasks --> Add Rsync Task`.
+On *PUSH*, an rsync task is defined in :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.
 In this example:

 * the "Path" points to :file:`/usr/local/images`, the directory to be copied